regolith-linux/website/content/en/docs/Reference/Releases/regolith-1.4-release-notes.md

         <tr>
             <td>Time and Space Optimizations in ISO release</td>
             <td>TBD</td>
-            <td>By switching from gdm3 to LightDM, Regolith avoids loading some unnecessary desktop components into RAM, resulting in between 200MB to 300MB savings on cold start.
-Additionally, the LiveCD installer is now based on the Xubuntu LiveCD which dramatically lowers the size of the installer and install image of the system.
-The trade-off is that users need to install more of the software they require after installation.</td>
+            <td>By switching from GDM3 to LightDM, Regolith avoids loading some unnecessary desktop components into RAM, resulting in between 200MB to 300MB savings on cold start.
+Additionally, the LiveCD installer is now based on the Xubuntu LiveCD which dramatically lowers the size of the installer and install image of the system[2].
+Finally, with more fine-grained control of the bar status blocks, only the blocks you've installed will run.</td>
         </tr>
         <tr>
             <td>Pluggable Desktop Notification Components</td>